Skip to main content

 Use a clock for timing and be sure to start the session on time.
 To enforce time limits, prepare a sheet of paper with "five minutes remain" written on it; pass it to the speaker at the podium.
 Follow this up with a two-minute warning.
 If you are both moderator and speaker on a panel, ask one of the other panelists to alert you to time limits.

-We request that presenters arrive at the meeting room at least 10 minutes before the start of their presentation to work with the AV technicians and set up their computer equipment.
+Presenters are instructed to arrive 10 minutes prior to the session’s start time to ensure their presentation is uploaded and ready.
 As the Session Chair, it is your responsibility to keep the presentation moving.
 If there are any technical difficulties, you should reorder the presenters and put that author at the end.
 Do not keep the audience waiting while people work on technical problems.
 If the problem is corrected in a timely manner, reorganize the presentations as you deem appropriate.

 Give a brief introduction of your speakers.
 Introductions include name, institution, location, and credentials.
 Be sure you can pronounce the name correctly, know the institution they are from or representing and its location, and know their credentials.

-If floor microphones are not available during the question and answer period, repeat the questions asked into your microphone.
-Generally, you should position yourself either at the podium with the microphone and repeat questions and comments or instruct the speakers to use the podium or use a lavaliere microphone to move around within the audience.
+Repeat questions asked from the audience into the microphone at the podium.
+Generally, you should position yourself either at the podium with the microphone and repeat questions and comments or instruct the speakers to use the podium or table mic to engage with the audience.

 If a speaker does not show up for the session, keep the other speakers to their agreed-upon times and turn the discussion into a panel session for the last 20 minutes.
 If necessary, start with a question or two of your own.